What's New?

 Yes!
 Visit this URL and you will be able to set any of these: Custom Vis

-We consider a source to be disputed if there is disagreement between different instruments about the existence of the source, or if the discovery team has withdrawn their claim of discovery.
-We also categorize as disputed sources which were discovered with 1st or 2nd generation instruments and never subsequently confirmed (by any instrument).
+We currently sort sources into a series of categories.
+Sources which are published in refereed journals since the definitive detection of the Crab in 1989 are in the default catalog.
+Sources which have been shown at conferences or claimed in ATELs, etc, we place in the "Newly Announced" category, with the understanding that once the refereed publication comes out, it moves into the Default Catalog.
+The "Other Sources" category is for sources where there is disagreement between different instruments about the existence of the source, or for sources where the discovering team has withdrawn their claim of discovery.
+We also categorize as "Other" sources which were discovered with 1st or 2nd generation instruments and never subsequently confirmed (by any instrument).
 Finally, there may be some sources which do not yet hit the traditional 5-sigma threshold on this list.
-NB: The "disputed" category will soon be branched into several categories to cover the different possibilities.
+Finally, the "Source Candidate" class is for objects/locations for which no claim of emission has been made, but for which there is some evidence of emission.

 7. Is it true that one of you used to be in Pink Floyd?